Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-1. Box/Lab#1_Box_Eng.md

   Configure the network interface `vport_vFunction` as a TAP interface and attach it to your VM.

+> [!NOTE]
+> A TAP interface enables network communication between a VM and the host.
+By using a TAP interface, a VM can behave as if it has a physical network interface, and when combined with a network bridge, it allows communication with external networks.
+>
+> By connecting a TAP interface to a bridge network like br0, you can configure a bridge network that allows the VM and the host to operate on the same subnet.
+This setup enables the VM to function as if it were physically connected to the network.

 > [!CAUTION]
 > **Caution!
 One tab for indentation**
 > Type your NUC's IP in `<your nuc ip>` and gateway IP in `<gateway ip>`.
 (At this time, the parentheses should be excluded when entering.)